bennettmcelwee/tweet-copier/readme.txt

 you want to copy.
 Tweet Copier will do the rest.

 == Changelog ==
+= 1.3 =
+* Update for recent changes to Twitter API access
+* Improve display of tweets, especially retweets

 = 1.2 =
 * Retrieve entire tweet text, even if more than 140 characters long